Multilevel Stochastic Gradient Descent for Optimal Control Under Uncertainty: Outlook and Conclusion

 In this paper, we introduced the MLSGD method and its budgeted variant.
 We showed that the method solves optimal control problems of the form~\eqref{problem:ocp} with a linear convergence rate in the number of optimization steps.
 The total error is controlled via multilevel Monte Carlo estimation, as established in \Cref{lem:error-gradient-estimation}, \Cref{thm:convergence-mlsgd}, and \Cref{cor:convergence-mlsgd}.
 Our numerical experiments in~\Cref{subsec:mlsgd-experiments} and~\Cref{subsec:bmlsgd-experiments} clearly demonstrate the superior performance of MLSGD compared to the baseline BSGD method.
 In particular, the budgeted variant of~\Cref{sec:adaptivity-and-budgeting} shows significant improvements in convergence speed, accuracy, parallel scalability, and robustness, while ensuring total error control relative to available CPU-time and memory, as shown in~\Cref{cor:upper-and-lower-bound}.

 Future work may explore other PDEs, such as wave equations~\cite{baumgarten2024fully} or coupled PDEs~\cite{baumgarten2023fully}, applications which are already supported by our software M++~\cite{baumgarten2021parallel}.
-The method is designed for high-dimensional problems and large computing clusters, where its inherent parallelism, based on~\cite{baumgarten2025budgeted}, enables efficient usage of resource.
-It is thus applicable to three-dimensional problems, as illustrated by the outlook application in~\Cref{fig:3d-outlook}.
+The method is designed for high-dimensional problems and large computing clusters, where its inherent parallelism, based on~\cite{baumgarten2025budgeted}, enables efficient usage of resources.
 Algorithmically, the method can be extended in several directions, such as incorporating limited-memory BFGS methods~\cite{liu1989limited} as an alternative to gradient descent, or combining it with QMC methods as in~\cite{guth2021quasi, guth2024parabolic}.
 Further improvements may also be achieved by refining the step size strategies and by using new averaging schemes~\cite{kohne2025exponential}.
 We also suspect that the MLSGD method can excel in risk-averse PDE-constrained optimization using conditional value-at-risk (CVaR) estimation, as described in~\cite{kouri2016risk}, potentially leveraging the multilevel techniques introduced in~\cite{ayoul2023quantifying} to estimate the CVaR.
 Lastly, we want to point out again that the MLSGD method is not limited to PDE-constrained optimization in application.
 We note that simultaneously with our work, a related formulation to the MLSGD method appeared in \cite{rowbottom2025multi}, focusing on operator learning.
 We believe that the findings in our paper, e.g.~how to realize adaptivity and parallel scalability, will improve future applications of the MLSGD method in machine learning.